A New York Police Department recently settled with a Black woman who sued the department after she was shackled while she gave birth in 2018.

 NYPD cops bound the woman’s hands and ankles for hours at various points during her labor, and refused to unshackle her even after doctors pleaded for them to remove the cuffs.
 The officers claimed it was department policy to keep her restrained despite a state law on the books since 2009 that essentially outlawed pregnant women being shackled during childbirth.

 The woman anonymously filed a lawsuit against New York City and several NYPD officers in October 2020, alleging police violated her civil rights by cuffing her to a hospital bed during labor.
 The woman, now 22, has not been publicly identified.
-She was lest as “Jane Doe” in her lawsuit to protect her anonymity.
+She was listed as “Jane Doe” in her lawsuit to protect her anonymity.

 She was represented by the Legal Aid Society, a nonprofit advocacy group based in the Big Apple that provides legal representation for criminal and civil cases.

 As part of the settlement agreement, NYPD agreed to begin “roll call” training, a move to instruct all officers on the department’s policies on use of restraints for pregnant women during daily briefings at the start of their shifts.
 Neither the city nor police department admitted to any wrongdoing or violation of the woman’s rights in the settlement, CNN reported.

 Legal Aid Society announced the agreement April 22, three days after a judge approved the settlement.
 Anne Oredeko, an attorney for the Legal Aid Society’s Racial Justice Unit, told Atlanta Black Star she was happy she and her team were able to negotiate a settlement for the woman and her son.
 But she remained concerned about other pregnant women who have encounters with New York police in the future.